jeka-dev/jeka/samples/samples.springboot/README.md

 # Sample for Jeka + Springboot

 Warning:
 This springboot project is highly used in integration test.
-Use it with caution.
+Modify it with caution.

 ## Play with native